-Anyone with information warranting a timely warning or Clery defined crimes should report the circumstances to the Director of Risk Management, Safety, and Security at 510-879-9200 x7558 or in person at Health Education Center #216, 400 Hawthorne Avenue, Oakland, CA 94609.
+Anyone with information warranting a timely warning or Clery defined crimes should report the circumstances to safetyandsecurity@samuelmerritt.edu at 510-867-4019.

 The Crisis Response Plan may be activated during a community or regional crisis that may impact University personnel or business operations.
-For example, a utility outage in nearby areas, a serious toxic spill on a major highway, or a brushfire in a local area may necessitate a plan activation to coordinate safety precautions or emergency information and support services for personnel.
+For example, a local utility outage, serious toxic spill on city streets, or a local brushfire may necessitate the plan activation to coordinate needed safety actions, communications and support services for personnel.

-Samuel Merritt University maintains that a major emergency in the community that affects or potentially threatens our students, faculty, and staff is a University emergency.
+Samuel Merritt University maintains a major community emergency that may affect our students, faculty, and staff is a university emergency.